No. 8 UCF rallies from 17 down to top Memphis

 UCF (12-0), playing its first game without star quarterback McKenzie Milton (knee surgery), has the longest active win streak in the nation.

 Milton was replaced by redshirt freshman Darriel Mack Jr., who lost two fumbles in the first half but finished with four scoring runs and two touchdown passes.
-Mack’s second TD run gave UCF its first lead of the game, with 14:28 left in the fourth quarter.
+Mack’s second scoriing run gave UCF its first lead of the game with 14:28 left in the fourth quarter.

 Mack completed 19 of 27 passes for 348 yards and no interceptions.
 UCF running back Greg McCrae rushed for 206 yards on 24 carries (8.6 average) and one touchdown.